-This course explores a broad understanding of Old Testament and to introduce students to the interpretation and application of the Old Testament in church, mission, and/or community.
+This course explores the Old Testament and its world.
+It introduces students to the basic skills of textual interpretation and the application of Old Testament texts to contemporary contexts.

 122.615/715 PENTATEUCH

 This course engages students in detailed exegesis of the English [or the Hebrew] text of selected parts of the Pentateuch, as well as studies in the theology of the Pentateuch with particular focus on the book of Deuteronomy.